Doran Regional Park campground, seen from Bodega HeadBay Area camping

 Portola Redwoods State Park.
 Tent and RV campsites.

 Sanborn-Skyline County Park.
-RV and walk-in campsites.
+Walk-in campsites.

 Uvas Canyon County Park.
 Tent and youth group campsites.